 Distinguished Professor of Health Promotion and Entrepreneurship, Ohio State University College of Nursing

-In 2006, Dr. Carmona successfully completed the statutory four-year term of the U.S. Surgeon General and was named president of Canyon Ranch Institute, a 501(c)3 non-profit public charity.
-Canyon Ranch Institute catalyzes the possibility of optimal health for all people by translating the best practices of Canyon Ranch and our partners to help educate, inspire, and empower every person to prevent disease and choose a life of wellness.
+In 2006, Dr. Carmona successfully completed the statutory four-year term of the U.S. Surgeon General and was named to the position of vice chairman of Canyon Ranch, the country’s leading health and wellness company for over 30 years, and was named president of the Canyon Ranch Institute Board of Directors.
+Canyon Ranch Institute, a 501(c)3 non-profit public charity, catalyzes the possibility of optimal health for all people by translating the best practices of Canyon Ranch and our partners to help educate, inspire, and empower every person to prevent disease and choose a life of wellness.

 Born to a poor Hispanic family in New York City, Dr. Carmona experienced homelessness, hunger, and health disparities during his youth.
 The experiences greatly sensitized him to the relationships among culture, health, education and economic status and shaped his future.